 CERVICAL DISC HERNIATION

-Cervical disc herniation is a condition when degenerated cervical intervertebral joint slips into vertebral canal casuing nerve root and spinal cord compression
+Cervical disc herniation is a condition characterized by the slippage of the degenerated intervertebral disc into vertebral canal causing nerve root and/or spinal cord compression

 Human head and neck and are supported by cervical spine which consists of seven vertebral bones and joints between them.
 Spinal cord is passing through the vertebral canal inside cervical spine.
 At each vertebra level spinal cord gives off a pair of nerves that travel in intervertebral foramen to exit the spine.
 These nerves provide signals to and from the spinal cord.